The Truck of Life delivers medical care and essential resources to Indonesia’s most remote villages.

 “In places where roads don’t reach, the Truck of Life carries hope, healthcare, and the promise of a healthier future for all.” — Alex Wettstein, CEO and Founder of Fair Future

-For the past three years, the Truck of Life has provided vital health services as part of its Primary Medical Care program.
+For the past three years, the Truck of Life has provided vital health services through its Primary Medical Care program.
 It travels to the most remote and isolated villages, providing medical assistance to those who would otherwise have no means of accessing doctors, medicines or vaccines.
-Without this service, many people would be left without treatment, worsening their health conditions due to lack of medical care.
+Without this service, many people would be left without treatment, worsening their health conditions due to a lack of medical care.

-Beyond providing essential health services, the Truck of Life also brings joy and a sense of excitement to these communities.
+Beyond providing essential health services, the Truck of Life also brings joy and excitement to these communities.
 Its vibrant and lively decorations never fail to excite children, who eagerly await its arrival as a sign of imminent help.

-After undergoing crucial repairs, the Truck of Life is now ready to resume its journey on the road.
-It continues to play a vital role in the foundation’s initiatives, helping to provide medical assistance and resources to marginalized and neglected communities in Indonesia.
+After undergoing crucial repairs, the Truck of Life is now ready to resume its journey.
+It continues to play a vital role in the foundation’s initiatives, providing medical assistance and resources to marginalised and neglected communities in Indonesia.

 Today, September the 6th, 2024 – Alex Wettstein